 Attending the Professional Coaching Skills course will equip you with the tools and capabilities to coach at the most effective levels within your school.
 We get fabulous feedback and can put you in touch with previous attendees.

 This programme will open your doors to the coaching world, and give you a diverse yet solid education in the principles, competencies, implementation and practice of coaching.
-It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coach Federation.
+It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coaching Federation.

 For more information on the course and its different locations please click the relevant button below.
 If you have any questions regarding any of the courses or you wish to check the availability of a course please do contact us.

 There are some strong goals underpinning the achievement of the main objective: